baremetalhelp/baremetal.help/docs/docs/intro.md

 ## A Quick Example

 We mean it when we say we give you infrastructure-as-code for all the things.
 Not only that, we imbue them with secure-by-default best practices and convenience you'll like.
-For example, here's the infra-as-code (this happens to be written in TypeScript using [AWS Cloud Development Kit, CDK](https://aws.amazon.com/cdk/)) for your Content Delivery Network, CDN.
+For example, here's some infra-as-code for your Content Delivery Network, CDN.
+This happens to be written in TypeScript using [AWS Cloud Development Kit, CDK](https://aws.amazon.com/cdk/).

 ```ts
     ...